 Heidrun is a producing conventional oil field located in deepwater in Norway and is operated by Equinor Energy.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, the field is located in block 6507/7P (PL 095) and 6507/8P (PL 124), with water depth of 1,197 feet.
 Buy the profile here.

 An expansion project is associated with the Heidrun, namely the Heidrun Subsea Extention Phase 2.
-This project is currently in the feed stage.
+This project is currently in the construction stage.

 Field participation details